 Earlier attempts at external graphics card docks existed, but they were usually overpriced and relied on proprietary connection technologies.
 Thunderbolt 3 levels the playing field, and several companies now offer TB3-based graphics card docks, complete with dedicated power supplies, additional ports, and—of course—room to slot desktop graphics cards.

 All is not perfect in the world of Thunderbolt 3-powered graphics, however.
 Enclosures are, for the most part, still a pricey proposition—much more so than the DIY method we’ll outline later.
 You’ll also need a relatively new notebook equipped with a Thunderbolt 3-compatible USB-C port.
 These days most Thunderbolt 3 laptops and graphics card enclosures play nicely together thanks to Intel’s Thunderbolt 3 external graphics compatibility technology, which PC makers must specifically enable.

-If you’re in the market for a new laptop compatible with an external graphics card dock, some good choices at this writing include the HP Spectre x360 and the latest Dell XPS 13.
+If you’re in the market for a new laptop compatible with an external graphics card dock, some good choices at this writing include the HP Spectre x360 and the Lenovo Yoga 730.
 Still, Nando, an eGPU expert who is an administrator at eGPU.io, recommends researching your desired laptop model for compatibility with graphics card enclosures before buying just to be sure.

 Once you’ve got your laptop sorted out it’s time to decide which graphics card dock to buy.
-We can’t cover all possible enclosures here, as virtually every major PC graphics card vendor is rolling out a graphics dock of its own, but we’ll look at some of the major products introduced in recent months.
+We can’t cover all possible enclosures here, as virtually every major PC graphics card vendor is rolling out a graphics dock of its own, but we’ll look at some of the major products out there.